badluma/Comprobot-Docs/source/content/Commands/General/Fact.md

-The `fact` command returns a random fact from the [uselessfacts](https://uselessfacts.jsph.pl/) API.
+The `fact` command returns a random useless fact from the [Useless Facts API](https://uselessfacts.jsph.pl/).

 ## Usage

 ```